hatakkey/MAG-cups/docs/installation_verification.md

 ssh admin@cups-CP2         ## password=admin
 ```

-## 3. **check the MAG-C ,DB and UP**:
+## 3. **Check the MAG-C ,DB and UP**

-Check the multi-chassis redundancy between the CP , the communcation with the DB and the sx satus with UP1 and UP2
+Check the multi-chassis redundancy between the CP , the communication with the DB and the SX status with UP1 and UP2

 ### 3.1 **Check the PFCP Reference Point Peers**:
+The communication with UPs can be checked via the below predefined script

 ```bash
 *A:CP1>file cf1:\magc\ #
 *A:CP1# exec pfcp-peers